Water Saving Irrigation: 2026 Guide for West Texas Homes

 Keeping It Running: Maintenance and Professional Help

 A sprinkler system is a machine with moving parts.
-Regular care (including annual backflow testing) and knowing when to call for help are essential for long‑term, water‑saving performance.
+Regular care (including annual backflow testing) and knowing when to call for help are essential for long term, water saving performance.

 The Importance of Leak Detection and Sprinkler Maintenance

 Regular maintenance is key to preventing water waste.
 A single broken sprinkler head can waste 25,000 gallons of water over a six month season.
 Even a tiny leak the thickness of a dime can waste over 6,300 gallons per month.
-If you need a fast fix, book professional sprinkler repair.
 Periodically running each zone to check for leaks, broken heads, or clogged nozzles is a crucial part of any water saving irrigation plan.
-If you’re not the DIY type, the pros at M&M Sprinklers offer comprehensive system check‑ups and maintenance plans to keep everything running efficiently.

 Why Hire a Certified Irrigation Professional?

 A certified irrigation professional has proven their expertise through state licensing or industry certification programs.
-In Texas, for example, anyone performing irrigation work must be licensed.
+In Texas, anyone performing irrigation work must be licensed.
 These professionals are trained in water efficient design, proper installation techniques, and the latest technology.
 Hiring a certified pro ensures your system is designed and maintained according to best practices, which saves water and gives you better results.
-The team at M&M Sprinklers includes three state licensed irrigators, so you can be confident you’re getting expert service.
-Find out more about our qualified team.

 Frequently Asked Questions